The Agreement on Internal Trade (AIT)

 On October 29, 2009, the BC government passed Bill 11 in support of the AIT.
+The

-Canada without having to complete additional studies or exams.
+without having to complete additional studies or exams.
 Since the implementation

-of the AIT in January of 2010, a new certificate called the Basic Certificate has been issued.
+of the AIT in January of 2010, a new certificate called the Basic Certificate has

-for certification but who hold current, valid,
+BC’s academic standards for a Professional Certificate but who hold current, valid,

 Canadian certificate must be current, unrestricted, and valid for teaching in public

 schools; a certificate that is suspended, cancelled, expired, restricted, or invalid

 for any reason is not acceptable.

-Teachers who receive our Basic Certificate have the option of completing coursework and
+Teachers who receive our Basic Certificate have the option of completing coursework

-that fulfills BC’s academic standards for certification.
+complete coursework that fulfills BC’s academic standards for certification.
 We

 when we provide the application results.